TechwithKrishna/AI_Business_Intelligent_and_Automation/README.md

 DB_PASSWORD=your_password

-Do not commit your .env file or API keys to GitHub.
+## ⚠️ Never commit your .env file or API keys to GitHub.

-## ▶️ Running the Project
+## ▶️ Run the Application

-After installing all dependencies and configuring the .env file, the project requires two terminals to run the backend API and Streamlit dashboard.
+The project uses two terminals:

+Terminal 1 → Flask API
+Terminal 2 → Streamlit Dashboard

-Terminal 1 — Start Flask API
+## 🖥️ Terminal 1 — Flask API

-Open the first terminal and activate the virtual environment:
+Open the first terminal in the project directory.

+Activate the virtual environment:

 .venv\Scripts\activate

-Then start the Flask API:
+Start the Flask API:

 flask run

-The Flask backend will start and provide the API services required by the dashboard.
+The Flask API will run as the backend service.

-Keep this terminal running.
+Keep Terminal 1 running.

-Terminal 2 — Start Streamlit Dashboard
+## 📊 Terminal 2 — Streamlit Dashboard

 Open a second terminal in the project directory.